 Unfortunately, there is no guarantee that you will be able to recover compensation for the injuries that your child suffered.
 If the owner of the dog had no reason to believe that the dog was dangerous, then the one bite rule may apply, as Georgia is not a strict liability state for dog bites and attacks.
 This means that the dog can bite someone one time without the owner being liable for the consequences.
 To recover compensation in a dog bite personal injury claim in Savannah, Georgia, you are going to have to provide evidence that the owner of the dog was negligent, knew the dog was dangerous, and/or failed to restrain the dog.
 In some cases, you may have more ground to stand on if a leash law was violated.

-To get the best outcome in any personal injury claim, contact a skilled Savannah, Georgia, personal injury lawyer at the Bader Law Firm to learn more about your rights and the requirements of proving your case.
+To get the best outcome in any personal injury claim, contact a skilled Savannah, Georgia, personal injury lawyer at Bader Scott Injury Lawyers to learn more about your rights and the requirements of proving your case.